24K Magic (album): Cover

 The cover of 24K Magic shows Mars sitting on a chair and wearing a red shirt and shorts, and a white cap.
 Mars and Greg "Giden's Dad" Burke created the artwork, which was shot by Chinese photographer Kai Z. Feng.
 According to Mars, the cover art was inspired by a "musky cologne" advertisement and the Cadillac Allanté convertible that felt like "bootleg luxury".
 During its development, Mars thought about a man driving the Cadillac that would wear his best silk clothing, a style inspired by his father that included "the pinkie rings, the pompadour", the hairstyle and the "flashy" glasses.
 The album's cover art was styled to resemble a 1990s album; the song titles are printed in a basic font.
 During a photography season, Feng was unaware of the reason for Mars "throwing up the number 24 with his fingers".
 Feng asked Mars whether his pose had anything to do with the album; Mars told Feng to be quiet.
-He said Mars gave him "a lot of trust to do my thing" and added Mars "is not shy in front of the camera; he's always moving and dancing, as long as you have the right music playing".
+He said Mars gave him "a lot of trust" and added Mars "is not shy in front of the camera; he's always moving and dancing, as long as you have the right music playing".